annameliksetian/annameliksetian.github.io/index.md

 - Intermediate R. DataCamp, 15 Jan, 2021.

 ## Research projects

+**PI: Language and cognitive control in migrant populations: a study on Ukrainian-Polish bilinguals** (Oct 2024 - present).

+In a collaborative project with the Bilingualism, Mind, and Brain Lab, I investigate the language control and cognitive control indices in migrant populations.
+I am responsible for the assessment of a migrant group that speaks languages of high proximity: Ukrainian population residing in Poland.

+*Affiliation: Jagiellonian University, Cracow, Poland*

 **PI: Exploring language proximity and magnitude of language control during multilingual language production** (Oct 2021 - present).